RubenDillon/tanzu/tap6/readme.md

 	Connect to Tanzu Networks and go to Tanzu Application Platform.
 Select tap-gui-catalogs-latest and then the catalog with yelb application
 	(Tanzu Application Platform GUI Yelb Catalog)

-	Download and copy at tap-gitops, then restore the file
+	Copy at tap-gitops, then restore the file

 		tar -xvf tap-gui-yelb-catalog.tgz

+	To deply the yelb application to the cluster, use the file yelb-deploy.yaml from this git kubectl apply -f yelb-deploy.yaml

 	Upload the catalog